therealvorteckz/ClashIRCBot/README.md

 Commands:

-!login <adminpass> # Private message the bot to login, to avoid people seeing your admin password !announce <bb/mp> <on/off> # Turn on or off for builder base/mutliplayer trophy changes
+!login <adminpass> # Private message the bot to login, to avoid people seeing your admin password

+!announce <bb/mp> <on/off> # Turn on or off for builder base/mutliplayer trophy changes / admin only

 !link <clan / player> <clan/playertag>
    - !link clan [clantag]